Studies

 This document has been created in response to reports

-mistakes are made regarding work at height during the
+work at height during the mobilization and the

-from competent bodies the author considers the more
+competent bodies that the author considers relevant.

 - Study CCO Ltd No 11 “About pre-dive conditioning and commercial